-The Entire fourth floor is a whole lavish apartment museum and has been restored to period times of the early 20th Century complete with kitchem lounge, study, bedrooms, childrens play room and halways around the flower atrium.
+The Entire fourth floor is a whole lavish apartment museum and has been restored to period times of the early 20th Century complete with kitchen lounge, study, bedrooms, children's play room and hallways around the flower atrium.

 The attic with its 270 catenary brick arches is a museum space about Gaudí's work and contains some Gaudí furniture.
-The arches are described as whale ribes.
+The arches are described as whale ribs.

 The roof terrace is a multi level space with warrior chimneys and great views over this part of Barcelona.